alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 let foo = Foo { bar: U256::from(42), baz: true };
 ```

-The `sol!` macro uses [`syn-solidity`](https://github.com/alloy-rs/core/tree/main/crates/syn-solidity), a [syn](https://github.com/dtolnay/syn)-powered Solidity parser.
-It aims to mimic the behavior of the official Solidity compiler (`solc`) when it comes to parsing valid Solidity code.
-This means that all valid Solidity code, as recognized by `solc` `0.5.0` and above is supported.

 ### Usage

 There are multiple ways to use the `sol!` macro.

-You can write Solidity code:
+You can directly write Solidity code:

 ```rust,ignore
 sol! {